citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 For local wireless play, games are expected to use the UDS system service on the 3DS, but there's actually two UDS services, an old version and a new version.

-When Citra added multiplayer support, we only added the new version which almost every game uses, but there are a few that use the old version still. wwylele cracked open the disassembler and took a look inside to see what Nintendo does differently between the old version and the new version...
+When Citra added multiplayer support, we only added the new version which almost every game uses, but there are a few that still use the old version.
+[wwylele](https://github.com/wwylele) cracked open the disassembler and looked inside to see what Nintendo does differently between the old version and the new version...
 ... and it turns out they are almost exactly the same!

-With a few tweaks, wwylele made the old version call the new version.
+With a few tweaks, [wwylele](https://github.com/wwylele) made the old version call the new version.
 This made several old version multiplayer games get further towards supported multiplayer, but sadly they still aren't playable yet.

 ### service/cam: Implement Vsync interrupt events ([#5116](https://github.com/citra-emu/citra/pull/5116)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)